ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 This document recognizes three general categories of Attesters.

-1. HSM-based: A Hardware Security Module (HSM) based cryptoprocessor which continually hashes security measurements in a way which prevents an Attester from lying about measurements which have been extended into the Attesting Environment (e.g., TPM2.0.)
+1. HSM-based: A Hardware Security Module (HSM) based cryptoprocessor which hashes one or more streams of security measurements from an Attester within the Attesting Environment.
+Maintenance of this hash enables detection of an Attester which is lying about the set of security measurements taken.
+An example of a HSM is a TPM2.0 {{TPM2.0}}.
 2. Process-based: An individual process which has its runtime memory encrypted by an Attesting Environment in a way that no other processes can read and decrypt that memory (e.g., {{SGX}} or {{-PSA}}.)
 3. VM-based: An entire Guest VM (or a set of containers within a host) have been encrypted as a walled-garden unit by an Attesting Environment.
 The result is that the host operating system cannot read and decrypt what is executing within that VM (e.g., {{SEV-SNP}} or {{TDX}}.)